marciogualtieri/DestinationProcessor/README.md

      $ mvn clean test package

+Maven 2 and Java 8 are required to build the application.

 Java 8 is required due to the use of method references and streams.

 Once the application is built, JavaDocs will be present in the following directory: